chris-adams-tech/vuln-AD-lab/documentation.md

 <aside>
-💡

-Another option would be to download the files, scripts, then create a file share, in my case using *samba,* to the VM in order to not have the host connected to the internet at all.
+💡 Another option would be to download the files, scripts, then put on a USB drive and redirect the USB drive to the virtual machine.
+Alternatively, this could be done via Samba/SMB share.

 </aside>